hlaclau/discord-bot/README.md

 # Discord Bot

-A Discord bot built in Go that sends random images from organized local directories.
+A Discord bot built in Go that returns text content from a PostgreSQL database based on registered commands.

 ## Features

-- **Flexible Image Commands**: Create commands for any image category by organizing images in folders
+- **Database-Driven Commands**: Store and retrieve text content from PostgreSQL database
-- **Slash Commands with Autocomplete**: Modern Discord slash commands with category autocomplete
+- **Slash Commands with Autocomplete**: Modern Discord slash commands with command autocomplete
-- **Local Image Storage**: Fast, reliable image serving from local directories
+- **PostgreSQL Integration**: Fast, reliable content retrieval from your own PostgreSQL database
-- **Dynamic Command Discovery**: Automatically creates commands based on available image folders
+- **Dynamic Command Discovery**: Automatically discovers commands from database entries
-- **Help System**: Built-in help command to list available image categories
+- **Help System**: Built-in help command to list available commands and entry counts
 - **Comprehensive Logging**: Structured logging with Zap for command tracking, user metrics, and performance monitoring
 - **Clean Architecture**: Modular design with separate packages for config, services, handlers, and bot logic
 - **Environment Configuration**: Support for `.env` files and environment variables